carlos-morcillo/ng-hub-ui-paginable/README.md

 The available options are:

 - `bindLabel` - Property of the item object to use as label
+- `bindValue` - Property for the unique value of each item
+- `bindChildren` - Property with child items
 - `selectable` - Enables single or multiple selection.
 Values: `'single' | 'multiple'`

 #### Outputs